threefoldtech/0-stor_v2/README.md

 - `data_shards`: The minimum amount of shards which are needed to recover the original data.
 - `parity_shards`: The amount of redundant data shards which are generated when the data is encoded.
 Essentially, this many shards can be lost while still being able to recover the original data.
 - `redundant_groups`: The amount of groups which one should be able to loose while still being able to recover the original data.
 - `redundant_nodes`: The amount of nodes that can be lost in every group while still being able to recover the original data.
 - `root`: virtual root on the filesystem to use, this path will be removed from all files saved.
 If a file path is loaded, the path will be interpreted as relative to this directory
 - `socket`: Optional path to a unix socket.
 This socket is required in case zstor needs to run in daemon mode.
 If this is present, zstor invocations will first try to connect to the socket.
 If it is not found, the command is run in-process, else it is encoded and send to the socket so the daemon can process it.
 - `zdb_data_dir_path`: Optional path to the local 0-db data file directory.
     If set, it will be monitored and kept within the size limits.
 - `max_zdb_data_dir_size`: Maximum size of the data dir in MiB, if this is set and the sum of the file sizes in the data dir gets higher than this value, the least used, already encoded file will be removed.
 - `zdbfs_mountpoint`: Optional path of a 0-db-fs mount.
 If present, a syscall will be executed periodically to retrieve file system statistics, which will then be exposed through the build-in prometheus server.
 - `prometheus_port`: An optional port on which prometheus metrics will be exposed.
 If this is not set, the metrics will not get exposed.
+- `explorer`: Optional configuration for the explorer and wallet to use.
+If this is set, automatic provisioning of additional storage, and payment of capacity pools will be enabled.
+This is made up of the following fields:
   - `network`: The grid network to manage 0-dbs on, one of {Main, Test, Dev}.
   - `wallet_secret`: The stellar secret of the wallet used to fund capacity pools.
 This wallet must have TFT, and a small amount of XLM to fund the transactions.
   - `identity_id`: The id of the identity.
   - `identity_mnemonic`: The mnemonic of the secret used by the identity.
   - `horizon_url`: An optional url for a stellar horizon server to use.
 If this is not set, a default one is used.
 - `encryption`: configuration to use for the encryption stage.
 Currently only `AES` is supported.
 - `compression`: configuration to use for the compression stage.
     Currently only `snappy` is supported
 - `meta`: configuration for the metadata store to use, currently only `zdb` is supported
 - `groups`: The backend groups to write the data to.

 Explanation: